ianrelecker/cloudterraform/README.md

 - Include both `main.tf` and `cloud-init.yaml` where applicable
 - Use consistent variable naming
 - Add a module-specific README and update this one’s “What’s Inside”
-### Serverless PDF Tools (AWS)
-- [`aws/lambda/s3processor`](aws/lambda/s3processor/): Compresses PDFs on S3 upload; includes web UI and download API.
-- [`aws/lambda/s3pdfrepair`](aws/lambda/s3pdfrepair/): Repairs and normalizes PDFs (rebuilds xref/structure); includes web UI and download API.

-Note: Both modules read settings from their YAML config files in each directory.
-Update the `bucket_name` to a globally unique value before `terraform apply`.
+Note: Some modules (like the serverless PDF tools) read settings from their YAML config files in each directory.
+Update values such as `bucket_name` to a globally unique value before `terraform apply`.

 ## License